Council Tax Support if you are pensionable age

 If your income is more than your applicable amount, you may still be able to get some Council Tax Support, but again this will depend on your income and by other people who live with you.

 If your income is more than the government says you need to live on, then the difference is known as excess income.
-If you have excess income then you are expected to use this to contribute to your council tax and any rental costs.
+If you have excess income then you are expected to use this to contribute to your council tax.

 When we work out Council Tax Support claims, we start by looking at the applicable amount.